agaggi/pegboard-solver/README.md

 ### A* Search

-A* Search makes use of an admissible heuristic, such as Manhatten Distance, as well as a method to determine the path cost.
+A* Search makes use of an admissible heuristic, such as **Manhatten Distance**, as well as a method to determine the **path cost**.
 This path cost method keeps track of how far the current state is from the initial state.
-Pairing these two methods results in a much more efficient selection process.
+Pairing these two methods results in finding the optimal solution.
 Typically, A* runs like Greedy Best First Search for 4x4 boards as there is not as much path cost to consider; however, in larger boards, the path cost implementation becomes more relevant.

-- Solution times for larger boards will vary greatly.

 *4x4 Pegboard - Example solutions*